 1. Confirm that the certificate on your computer is expired or untrusted.
 For example, if using Internet Explorer, go to Tools -> Internet Options -> Content tab (shown below) -> then click the Certificates button (indicated below).

 2. Display the Trusted Root Certification Authorities tab shown below, then search for the keyword "Go Daddy" to find the related value, and then check if it is already expired.

-4. After the Windows Update is done, reboot the computer.
-Then try again to log in to your Splashtop Account on the Splashtop Streamer to see if it works.
+6. Reboot the computer.
+Then try again to log in on the Splashtop Streamer via deployment code or Splashtop account and see if it works.